top of page

 If you’re familiar with my work, you’ll know how important mindset is on the cancer journey.
 The experience of being diagnosed with breast cancer and all the challenges it brings can have a significant impact on our emotional and mental wellbeing – compounding existing underlying triggers and belief systems.

 My mindset work is focused on the individual and tailored to each person’s unique needs – much of it revolves around processing emotions related to diagnosis and surgery to support recovery and prevent the reoccurrence of dis-ease.
 Mindset work can also help you to cope with the aftermath of a cancer diagnosis or surgery, with sensitive support to address concerns around body image and anxiety over what the future looks like now.
-You can find more about the mind-body connection, The Cancer Wellness Path Membership and my holistic Realigned Wellness Mind-Body Medicine Package here.
+You can find more about my holistic Breast Care Wellness Package and The Cancer Wellness Path Membership here.

 Your environment matters